 Cheese is a big deal in Sydney, and a few new cheese-focused spots have popped up across the city recently.
 It’s a great thing.
 This one is named after a legendarily smelly British variety.
 You’ll find a wall of interesting cheeses to try, both imported and locally made.
 You can dine-in for wine, cheese boards, and croque monsieurs, or take some home.

 The guy behind this place is known for creating experimental, produce-driven food.
 Since closing their spot Pinbone in 2015, they have done stints at various places around Sydney, including Italian favorite 10 Williams St. At their current pop-up Good Luck Pinbone, they’re serving fancy Chinese takeaway food out of an old sushi restaurant in Kensington.
 Catch these guys wherever they may pop up in Sydney.

 Bulletin Place is a hard-to-find spot in its namesake location, Bulletin Place, in the CBD.
 But it’s worth the effort to find: enter the doorway next to Cabrito Coffee Traders and climb the stairs to the first floor bar.
-Bulletin Place is all about its cocktails: they change their drinks menu daily, depending on what’s available and in season, and write it on a butcher’s roll on the wall.
+Bulletin Place is all about its cocktails: the drinks menu changes daily, depending on what’s available and in season, and is written on a butcher’s roll on the wall.
 It’s a small space, but the perfect spot for a drink after work, or escape from the hustle of the city.

 Along with the recent wave of bars serving great food in Sydney comes The Gretz, an oyster and cocktail bar in Enmore.
 Oysters are done various ways here, cold or hot, and the short but changing menu includes other seafood snacks like shrimp cocktails and seafood jerky.